SFU-CMPT-201/a1-pub/README.md

 From now on, we will assume that you know how to use the command-line interface.
 This means that we will not spell out the commands that you need to use.
-For example, we will just state that you need to be in a certain directory instead of telling you what to enter, or that you need to clone a repo instead of telling you which Git commands to use.
-You may still feel that you are not comfortable with the command-line interface.
+For example, we will just state that you need to be in a certain directory instead of telling you what to enter, that you need to clone a repo instead of telling you which Git commands to use, etc. You may still feel that you are not comfortable with the command-line interface.
 As mentioned previously, open a cheat sheet in your browser and keep looking up the commands throughout the semester.
 You will be very comfortable with the command-line interface by the end of the semester.

 Now, one of the most important tools for programming is an editor.
 There are many editors out there and developers have their particular preferences.
 As you know already, this course uses Neovim, one